edurange/terraform_ssh_inception/README.md

 ## Variables

 The scenario can be parameterized with files in the [`players.auto.tfvars.json`](players.auto.tfvars.json) file.
+This contains a list of player logins, passwords, flags, etc.

 Currently password hashes have to be provided as variables.
 We could hash the plaintext passwords using the [terraform `bcrypt` function](https://www.terraform.io/docs/configuration/functions/bcrypt.html).
 However, since a new random salt is generated each time it would incorrectly mark any resource that uses the password as tainted.